 Here’s the austerity mark.
 Here’s the budget.
 A whole new set of stars.

 Astrology knows planets and stars cause precisely nothing.
 They are a lexicon of acausal connectors between psyche and matter.
 Matter exploded out into a self-organizing cosmos.
 “An organizing vortex.”
 Astrology makes legible a vast psycho-material dialectic.
 It is an index of the present instant and that same instant’s explosion, removing all possibility of remaining merely itself.
 "I" am not a Sun sign.
 "I" am not a Pisces.
 "I" am an aperture.
 A keyhole.
 Something giving onto an impossibly complex, fugitive chord whose harmonies interweave planets, matter, images.
 Persons.
 Uranus in my ceiling.
 Pluto screaming the ink on the receipt.
 The discarded snack wrapper is a signature of Mercury.
 Of capital.
 Of the surveillance camera.
 The fugitive.

 Mostly we cannot read this language.
 Schizophrenics flood with signals beyond any capacity to process them.
 Unable to forget or ignore.
 It all gets written down, and then we’re using nerve-ends as ink and paper, as language itself.
 You dismember yourself to speak.

 The seer, the shaman, is one for whom we have no adequate place under capital.
 One who is nothing except social content.
 A content which they translate out to the stars and back.
-Who deranges and is deranged, and who thereby cures.
+The one who deranges and is deranged, and thereby cures.
 Who poisons to cure.
 To learn sicknesses and name them: law, barricade, alienation, exploitation, etc. Plus:

 (a) the fusion of transnational capital with reactionary political power